-"In other words, she'd order me around, make sure I ate, wouldn't let me wear dirty shoes in the house…."
+"In other words, she would order me around, make sure I ate, would not let me wear dirty shoes in the house…."

 The dwarf stared at his clean boots and shook his head.
 "You never have dirt on your shoes, so what's the problem?"

 "I cannot focus on such things with the sea ever calling to me.
 Besides, I have never understood the creatures.
 Strange they are.
 They are paraded before me, batting their eyes… Why do they do that anyway?
 It makes them appear to have something in their eye.
 One can see much more clearly if they do not blink so much."

 With a harrumph, Gimli inclined his head.
-"I don't understand that in females either.
+"I do not understand that in females either.
 Even dwarf-women do that sometimes.
 I always thought they were clearing the dust from their eyes after working in the mines.
 Perhaps, the elf-maidens do it to clear all that tree dust from their eyes?"

 "If it were the pollen, Gimli, then we would need to blink rapidly as well, but I've watched them carefully, and they only do it around us males."

 "I can stand the eye batting more than I can the giggling.
-Seems they tittered all night.
+Seems most of them tittered all night.
 No wonder you slipped up here when you got the chance."

 Gimli began that shuffling and fidgeting again, now muttering under his breath as well.
 He cleared his throat and suddenly asked, "So you like the gifts?
 What was your favorite this year?"

-"Definitely the sword my father sent.
+"Definitely the sword from my father.
 It belonged to my grandfather.
 Adar would never even let me touch it until I was well past my first millennia.
 I was so surprised when Tathar presented it to me.
 When my family sailed West, I did not consider they would miss this particular begetting day.
 I still cannot fathom that he sent a gift for Tathar to hold until this day, let alone that he would gift me that sword."

 "I liked your gift as well, Gimli.
-The fountain is beautifully carved…" he trailed off as he Gimli ducked his head and rubbed something in his pocket that he had not noticed before.
+The fountain is beautifully carved…" he trailed off as Gimli ducked his head and rubbed something in his pocket that Legolas had not noticed before.
 "Gimli are you sure you are well?
 You are acting most strangely."